Twentieth-Century Science-Fiction Writers

 Twentieth-Century Science-Fiction Writers is a book by Curtis C. Smith published in October 1981 on science fiction authors in the 20th century.
 It is the third in the St. Martin's Press's Twentieth-Century Writers of the English Language series with the others being Twentieth-Century Crime and Mystery Writers and Twentieth-Century Children's Writers.

+Second edition, also edited by Curtis Smith, was published in 1986, and a third, edited by Noelle Watson and Paul E. Schellinger and retitled to St. James Guide to Science Fiction Writers, in 1991, and a fourth, edited by Jay P. Pederson, in 1996.
+From the third edition, 19th century writers have also been included.

 Background

 Curtis C. Smith (Associate Professor of Humanities at University of Houston–Clear Lake in Clear Lake City) worked on the book for more than three years assisted by 20 advisers and 146 contributors.
 All living authors were sent a questionnaire for biographical information and that information was cross-checked.

 Content

 In the first edition, there are 540 entries for Anglo-American writers, 35 additional foreign language writers, and five "major fantasy writers."

 Anglo-American writer entries contain a biographical sketch besides including the address of the author or sometimes their literary agent.
 The bibliographies lists SF books, other publications, and published bibliographies of the author.